Course Registration Policies

 Students may register for courses during the priority early registration period before the beginning of the semester.
 A student’s first opportunity is based on classification and alphabetic rotation.
 The early registration period is then followed by regular and late registration.
 The registration calendar for any term is published online by the office of the registrar.
 Initial registration and any later registration changes are usually completed by students through the registration link of the ULink online portal.

-Initial registration must be completed by the date announced by the registrar, typically the Friday of the first week of classes.
+Initial registration must be completed by the date announced by the registrar, typically the fifth day of classes.
 Students may make adjustments to their course schedule until the end of the first week for regularly scheduled fall and spring courses.
 For summer courses and courses with atypical duration, the last date to adjust schedules is specified by the registrar in the official registration calendar.
 This last day to adjust schedules is referred to as the last day to drop/add.

 Students may add courses to their schedules until the last day to drop/add.
 No signature or other authorization is required if the added course is open for enrollment, if students meet all course prerequisites, and if such additional courses do not raise the students’ credit‐hours for the term above the maximum allowed by the students’ enrollment unit or academic standing.
 If the addition increases the tuition cost for the semester, the additional payment must be settled with the university bursar by the last day to drop/add.